richvreeland/mini-metro-audio-toolkit/README.md

 # Guidelines for Building a City Soundscape

-Each city in Mini Metro has its own text file which specifies how the music and sound for that city should be.
-For instance, London has a file `london.txt`.
-All of these text files inherit from a base text file, `city.txt`.
+Each city in Mini Metro has its own json text file which specifies how the music and sound for that city should be.
+All of these text files inherit from a base file.
+I've included an example of such a file in this repo, called `city.json`.
 This file contains the default settings for all cities.
 Any of these settings can be overridden by individual cities.

 ## Instruments
 It's important to first know both literally and symbolically which game objects are responsible for making the sound in Mini Metro.